xinhe-lab/GSFA/README.md

 ## Using the package

-Please see this package vignette for using GSFA on a simulated example:
+Please see this package [vignette][vignette_simulated] for using GSFA on a simulated example:

 ```R
 library(GSFA)